-As defined in National Instrument 52-109 Certification of Disclosure in Issuers' Annual and Interim Filings, disclosure controls and procedures ("DC&P") require that controls and other procedures be designed to provide reasonable assurance that material information required to be disclosed is duly gathered and reported to senior management in order to permit timely decisions and timely and accurate public disclosure.
+As defined in National Instrument 52-109 Certification of Disclosure in Issuers' Annual and Interim Filings, disclosure controls and procedures ("DC&P") require that controls and other procedures be designed to

 Management is responsible for the establishment and maintenance of a system of internal control over financial reporting ("ICFR").
 This system has been designed to provide reasonable assurance that assets are safeguarded and that the financial reporting is accurate and reliable.
-The condensed consolidated interim financial statements for the nine months ended June 30, 2023 and 2022 have been prepared by management in accordance with IFRS and in accordance with accounting policies set out therein.
+The consolidated financial statements for the year ended September 30, 2023 and 2022 have been prepared by management in accordance with IFRS and in accordance with accounting policies set out therein.

 Any system of internal control over financial reporting, no matter how well designed, has inherent limitations.
 Therefore, even those systems determined to be effective can provide only reasonable assurance with respect to financial statement preparation and presentation.
 There are inherent limitations in all control systems and no disclosure controls and procedures can provide complete assurance that no future errors or fraud will occur.
 Further, the design of a control system must reflect the fact that there are resource constraints, and the benefits of controls must be considered relative to their costs.
-Because of the inherent limitations in all control issues and instances of fraud, if any, within the Company have been prevented or detected.
+Because of the inherent limitations in all control systems, they cannot provide absolute assurance that all control issues and instances of fraud, if any, within the Company have been prevented or detected.
 These inherent limitations include the realities that judgments in decision-making can be faulty, and that breakdowns can occur because of simple error or mistake.
 Additionally, controls can be circumvented by the individual acts of some persons, by collusion of two or more people, or by unauthorized override of the control.
 Accordingly, because of the inherent limitations in a cost-effective control system, misstatements due to error or fraud may occur and not be detected.